modin-project/modin/docs/flow/modin/pandas/series.rst

 but even if the data does not originate from a file, any pandas supported data type or ``pandas.Series`` can be used.
 Internally, the ``Series`` data is distributed across all partitions, which usually corresponds to the number of the user's hardware CPUs.
-If needed, the number of partitions can be changed by setting Modin config.
+If needed, the number of partitions can be changed by setting ``modin.config.NPartitions``.

 Let's consider simple example of creation and interacting with Modin ``Series``:

 .. code-block:: python

-    import os
+    import modin.config

     # This explicitely sets the number of partitions
-    os.environ["MODIN_CPUS"] = "4"
+    modin.config.NPartitions.put(4)

     import modin.pandas as pd
     import pandas